The Prime Minister's Office (PMO) in Iceland

 The PMO is headed by a permanent secretary who heads an inter-departmental committee of other ministries.The permanent secretary is also secretary to the Council of State.

 A member of staff of the PMO serves as Secretary to the Cabinet.
 The PMO is staffed by permanent civil servants and is a non-political body.
-The Prime Minister, as other ministers, politically appoints a personal assistant.
-The personal assistant works in the PMO and leaves office by the end of term.
+The Prime Minister, as other ministers, politically appoints a personal assistants.
+The personal assistants work in the PMO and leaves office by the end of term.

 We refer to the site of the Government Offices in Iceland for general information regarding material available in English about the government and other ministries.